High-G event detection is supported on our battery powered devices. High-G events can be enabled in the Accelerometer Settings tab on OEM server:

 In the Conditions tab, select 'Use Device Data log Reason' and select High G Event from the list that's populated.

-In Reports > All Reports, you can select the Custom Events- Detail or Summary to view the occurrences of the High G Events with a variety of filters including Assets, Asset Types, drivers with the date range as a parameter.
+In Reports > All Reports, you can select the High G Event Report- Detail or Summary to view the occurrences of the High G Events with a variety of filters including Assets, Asset Types, drivers with the date range as a parameter.

 Peak-G, Average-G and Duration